shaw-wong/Malmo/CNN_by_Chong Feng/Readme.md

 		augmentation:

-			original: The original images used for data augmentation. output  : The output images by data augmentation. split   : The splited training and validation images and their labels.
+			original    : The original images used for data augmentation. output      : The output images by data augmentation. split       : The splited training and validation images and their labels.
 		                      Validation is called test here.

 		augmentation_example: Some data augmentation examples used for report.

-		layers              : Some feature maps after each sublayer of the first CNN layer used for report.
+		layers              : Some feature maps for report after each sublayer of the first CNN layer.

 		original            : The original iamges captured from the game and their labels used for test.